 Once settled in Modena he married a Elizabeth Haskell, a wealthy American heiress, and Italianised his name to Alessandro.
 After racing Ferraris, Maseratis, Coopers, and OSCAs he retired as a driver and immediately began building racing cars – utilizing the knowledge he’d gained as a driver.

 A Brief History of the De Tomaso Pantera

-The early De Tomaso road cars included the Vallelunga and Mangusta, and in 1971 the company branched out into luxury four door saloons with the De Tomaso Deauville – but the car the company is always best remembered for is the Pantera – a mighty V8-engined supercar designed to compete with the best from Ferrari and Lamborghini, but at half the MSRP.
+The early De Tomaso road cars included the Vallelunga and Mangusta, in 1971 the company branched out into luxury four door saloons with the De Tomaso Deauville – but the car the company is always best remembered for is the Pantera – a mighty V8-engined supercar designed to compete with the best from Ferrari and Lamborghini, but at half the MSRP.

 Pantera is Italian for “panther”, perhaps an indication of the vehicle’s sporting intent.
-Rather than using the steel backbone chassis as they had on earlier models, the new Pantera had a steel unibody – a design feature that helped reduce weight and increase rigidity.
+Rather than using the steel backbone chassis as they had on earlier models, the new Pantera had a steel unibody – a design feature that helped increase rigidity.
 The eye-catching styling was done by American Tom Tjaarda who was then working at the Italian design firm Ghia.